3 Squadron Stories

 13 August 1944

-The boat stayed underway for over an hour but started to become dangerously unstable and the order was given to abandon ship.
-All hands were assembled on deck in preparation for launching their rafts when they were startled by the targeting searchlight of a Leigh-Light Wellington, 179/X (which mercifully held its fire).
-All 71 Germans were later fished out of the sea by a British destroyer guided in by homing signals from 461/A. - The orbiting Sunderland crew had observed many twinkling lights on the ocean surface from the Germans' life preservers.
+The U-boat stayed underway for over an hour but started to become dangerously unstable and the order was given to abandon it.
+All hands were assembled on deck in the darkness, in preparation for launching their liferafts, when they were startled by the targeting searchlight of a Leigh-Light Wellington, 179/X (which mercifully held its fire).
+All 71 Germans were later fished out of the sea by a British destroyer guided to the scene by homing signals from Little and his crew in 461/A. (The orbiting Sunderland had observed many twinkling lights on the ocean surface, from the Germans' lifejackets.)